MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

 ## Open questions

-- What should the default role be when a new Materialize instance is started up for the first time, and what should be the privileges and attributes?
-How will clients connect to this role?It should probably have `LOGIN` and `SUPERUSER` attributes.
 - PostgreSQL grants certain privileges on certain object types to all roles.
 None of those overlap with the set of objects and privileges we have, but do we want to do something similar?
 - Do we want different `SELECT` privileges based on if a new dataflow will be spun up or if we can use an existing one?